rinikerlab/irsa/README.md

 Second, the frequency calculation output, saved as a numpy array of the format ```(number_of_conformers, number_of_peaks, 2)```.
 Here, the third axis saves the frequency of the normal-mode in [0], and the dipol or IR-intensity in [1].

 The project comes with scripts, which convert the files to the desired format, for orca (and gaussian), it is ```convert_orca.py``` and ```convert_gaussian.py```.
-This file is placed in the folder, where the calculation was performed
+The python scripts take two inputs: The number of atoms and the directory where to find the output files, e.g.,
 ```
-python convert_orca.py
+python convert_orca.py -n 27 -d /DIR/TO/YOUR/CALC/
 ```
-The code goes through all ```.engrad``` and ```.hess``` files, and read the energies (quantum, in-vacuum), free energies and the frequencies and outputs the files energy.p, gibbs.p, freq.p.
+The code goes through all ```.out``` files, and read the energies (quantum, in-vacuum), free energies and the frequencies and outputs the files energy.p, gibbs.p, freq.p, which are necessary for the alignment

 The alignment code can then be run by